TedCha/spark-cluster-computer/README.md

 10.1.2.123 pi03
 ```

-While editing the hosts file, make sure to delete the localhost 127.0.0.1 instance from the file.
+While editing the hosts file, make sure to delete the localhost 127.0.0.1 line from the file.
 The template for adding additional nodes to the hosts file is:

 ```
 {IP Address} {hostname}
 ```

-Now reboot the Pi and repeat the steps on the rest of the nodes.
+Now reboot the Pi and move on to the next Pi until all are configured.
 Note, the hostname file will be different for each node, but the hosts file should be exactly the same.

 ### 3. Public Key SSH Authentication Configuration